2025 Louisiana Legislative Update

 Effective Date: August 1, 2025

-🔹 Note: Act 250, included in Civil Procedure and Code Revisions, will affect Property practices.
+🔹 Note: Act 250, included in Civil Procedure and Code Revisions, may affect procedural processes of some property matters.
 (E.g. Methods of Enforcing Mortgage).

 Bail, Probation, and Parole